 - If you have armpit sweating:

 - Try using normal antiperspirants regularly.
 (Note: there is a difference between antiperspirants and deodorants.
-Antiperspirants reduce the release of sweat, deodorants mask unpleasant smells.
-Sweat does not have a smell.
-It is only sweaty clothes that are not changed that may become smelly.)
+Antiperspirants reduce the release of sweat; deodorants mask any unpleasant smells.

 - Avoid clothes that more easily show up sweat marks.
 As a rule, white and black coloured clothes are less noticeable when wet than other colours.